-21.6 Children Missing Education - Also at Annex 4
+10.6 Children Absent From Education - Also at part 17 below

-- 1. Children Missing Education are at greater risk of exploitation. - 2.
+- 1. Children absent from education are more susceptible to exploitation. - 2.
 We will ensure our school understands the safeguarding duties we have when notifying the Local Authority when removing a child from our school roll at non-standard transition times.

-- 3. The full details of our obligations are contained in Annex 4 below a copy of the WSCC Children Missing Education Policy. - 4.
-Our school will adopt the WSCC policy and guidance in respect of Children Missing Education which is attached at Annex 4 below.
+- 3. The full details of our obligations are contained at part 17 - Our school will adopt the WSCC policy and guidance in respect of Children Missing Education which is attached at part 17 below.

-21.7 Absence from school
+10.7 Absence from school